Open Accessibility Menu

 Living in Rockwall, you’re well acquainted with warm summers and chilly winters.
 Although both warm and cool weather is enjoyable outside, you don't want to experience the "great outdoors" indoors.
 Drywall is not insulation, however, it does help keep your home comfortable by:

 • Preventing moisture damage.
-Drywall acts like an additional barrier to elements like wind, rain, snow and even sunshine.
+Drywall acts as an additional barrier to elements like wind, rain, snow, and even sunshine.

 • Maintaining interior temperatures.
 Drywall does not actively insulate your home, but it can still affect your home’s interior temperature and energy efficiency.
 Cracks or holes let warm or cold air into your property.
 In turn, these drafts can negatively impact your house’s HVAC system's efficiency.